Con’s, thieves and alerts in the Music Industry

-Just like any other business, the music industry has it’s dark side and it’s a very ugly one, so even though I can’t say it won’t happen to you, I can give you the best advice I can from what I’ve experienced through out the years on what you can look out for:
+Just like any other business, the music industry has it’s dark side and it’s a very ugly one, so even though I can’t say it won’t happen to you, Con’s, thieves and alerts in the Music Industry are everywhere, I can give you the best advice I can from what I’ve experienced through out the years on what you can look out for:

 I believe nobody actually wants to steal or go into things with a negative mindset, but people have to live and Artists are many times to certain people seen just as products to make money on.
 So if you are an Artist the best recommendations I can give is to: